Berlin Palace hosting Humboldt Forum

 The historic city centre is undergoing a profound process of transformation.

-30th of November 2019 has been set as the date for the opening of the Humboldt Forum inside the shell of reconstructed facades of Berlin Palace.
-It will be a partial opening and further building sections will be opened in several steps in 2020.
+2020 has been set as the date for the opening of the Humboldt Forum inside the shell of reconstructed facades of Berlin Palace.
+It will be a partial opening and further building sections will be opened in several steps.

 The building houses the Humboldt Forum and has been designed as an exhibition and event centre for the Federal Republic of Germany in terms of space programme and technical equipment.
 500 million Euro will be provided by the Federal Government and 105 million Euro for the historic facades will be raised by donations.
 This makes the Humboldt Forum the federal government’s largest cultural investment project ever.

 The design by the architect Franco Stella from Vicenza/Italy, who won the competition in 2007, will be realized.
 Together with two other offices and under the name “Franco Stella Humboldt-Forum Projektgemeinschaft”, planning began in 2009.
 Construction works started in 2012 with the laying of the foundation stone.
 The project will now be completed and commissioned in 2019.